-You can save more pretax by opening an HSA and a limited purpose Flexible Spending Account (FSA).
-With a limited purpose FSA, you can save an additional $2,550 for dental and vision expenses in 2017.
+You can save more pretax by opening an HSA and a Limited Purpose Flexible Spending Account (FSA).
+With a Limited Purpose FSA, you can save an additional $2,750 for dental and vision expenses in 2021.
 You'll also benefit from another pretax paycheck deduction that lowers your taxable income.

-Note: If you enroll in the Aetna HDHP Premium plan, you can't participate in a traditional health care FSA (due to IRS restrictions)—but you have the option to enroll in a limited purpose FSA.
+Note: If you enroll in an HDHP, you can't participate in a traditional Healthcare FSA (due to IRS restrictions)—but you have the option to enroll in a Limited Purpose FSA.
 Review more important HSA rules and reminders.

 Why start making contributions?

 - Salesforce will help you start saving.
-We’ll contribute $750 for single coverage or $1,500 for family coverage to your HSA.
-These funds will be contributed per paycheck over the course of the calendar year.
+We’ll contribute $750 for single coverage or $1,500 for family coverage to your HSA, if you're enrolled in the HDHP Premium plan.
+You’ll receive the full Salesforce contribution during the first pay period of the year.
 Should you have expenses that exceed your HSA balance, you would need to pay any costs out-of-pocket, keep your receipts, and reimburse yourself once you have sufficient funds in your account.
 For those covered by the HDHP Premium plan for less than the full calendar year, Salesforce’s contributions will be pro-rated.

 - You leverage the lowest paycheck contributions.
 If you contribute the amount you save in medical paycheck contributions toward your HSA, you’ll boost your account savings without additional money coming out of your paycheck.